kelbelss/learn-rust/README.md

 # Learn Rust 🦀

 Welcome to my Rust learning repository!
 This is where I document my journey of learning the Rust programming language, sharing the resources, projects, and insights I've gathered along the way.
-Whether you're a beginner or looking to deepen your understanding of Rust, I hope you'll find this repository useful.
+Whether you're a beginner or looking to deepen your understanding of Rust, I hope you'll find this repository useful 👩🏼‍💻✨

 ## Main Resources